 Who is responsible for Service and MOT?

 You are responsible for ensuring the vehicle is compliant with the servicing and MOT requirements.
 This information can be found in the vehicle handbook.
-It’s worth noting that if you take a 48-month (four year) agreement, you will be responsible for the MOT in the final year of the contract.
+It’s worth noting that if you take a 48-month (four year) agreement or your agreement is extended over 3 years, you will be responsible for the MOT in the final year of the contract.

 Is road tax and insurance included in the leasing price?